A record-setting catch for Manasquan’s Anna O’Neill

 • We permit “hook and hand” meaning a fish may be hooked by anyone other than the angler provided that the rod is immediately transferred to the angler who fights the fish alone until boated or released.

-• We allow the use of J hooks for perpetuals, but require circles for the monthlies on pelagics
+• We allow the use of J hooks for perpetuals, but require circle hooks for the monthlies on pelagics.

 Below are some of the more pertinent areas of the IGFA rules that commonly apply to us, or that we see questioned from time to time.

 • Electric reels are not permitted.
 Yes, that’s right, if you want to win the tilefish perpetual, you need to be prepared to crank that fish up from the depths manually.

 • Treble hooks are not permitted for live or dead bait.
 Yes, that’s correct.
 Although the snag and drop technique on bunker is a very popular way to catch striped bass in our area, it is not an acceptable method within our club.